discourse/letter-avatars/README.md

 uppercase or lowercase, and will be rendered in uppercase in all circumstances.

+From version 4 onwards, the requested letter can be any unicode character, URL encoded or not.
+If the character can't be draw using any of the fonts availiable in the fonts directory, the response will be 404.

 The URL can take the following query parameters.
 All are optional, and have halfway-reasonable defaults.